Ekter/fishe/Reports/Reports_Nino_Mulac/Report_18.md

 With this new version of the program, I lose the option of changing the pin, as they are now hard-coded in the program, but I can control two servos, and I can control the ESC directly.

-I tried the whole programmed, and it worked.
+I tried the whole program, and it worked.

 I made a bash program to launch the fishe(both the movement controller using the arduino and the web server for data transfer) [here](../../Codes/fishe_manager/runfishe.sh).